 For vehicles to deploy pre-crash external side airbags, they will rely on an array of sensors to detect an imminent collision.
 Radar, lidar and camera sensors are utilized to help provide the necessary data.

 Vehicles will also need to detect a potential collision before the impact.
 Around 100 milliseconds is the approximate time ZF anticipates will be needed to deploy the airbag so that it is in position and ready before the other vehicle makes full contact.

 “The system requires the ability to predict both impact direction and location,” says Schaub.
 “And it needs to do this in a timely manner, as even a small vehicle movement in the final 500 milliseconds before the impact could make a significant difference.”

 The introduction of more highly automated driving functions mean future sensor strategies could encompass the vehicle’s entire surroundings.
-When these systems have the confidence to predict side impacts in a wide range of conditions, a pre-crash external side airbag can use this information and help raise side impact protection to the next level.
+When these systems have the confidence to predict side impacts in a wide range of conditions, a pre-crash external side airbag can use this information and help enhance side impact protection in the future.

 The airbag will be the first of a new generation of smart actuators that can interface with the vehicle’s environmental sensors.
-It will also be a powerful way to demonstrate how automated driving can lead to higher levels of safety.
+It will also be a powerful way to demonstrate how integration of active and passive systems can help lead to higher levels of safety.